 Bottom Line: Can the NuWave PIC Help You Cook Healthier in Less Time?

-Chopping to the Point: The NuWave PIC’s induction cooking surface can help you heat some things faster than a traditional cooktop, and its portability means that you’ll be able to cook almost anywhere than features an electrical outlet.
-However, for the most part, we didn’t find that the NuWave PIC would help you cook meaningfully faster than other methods, or than it would help you cook more healthy foods.
+The NuWave PIC’s induction cooking surface can help you heat some things faster than a traditional cooktop, and its portability means that you’ll be able to cook almost anywhere than features an electrical outlet.
+However, for the most part, we didn’t find that the NuWave PIC would help you cook meaningfully faster than other methods, or that it would help you cook more healthy foods.

 As such, if you constantly find that you need an extra burner when cooking at home, or that you need something reliable to use for cooking when you’re away, the NuWave PIC might be a right fit for you.